 - Leaks fixed - the number of leaks we find and fix

-- Leakage reduction - the amount of water saved from leaks fixed and other leakage reduction activity
+- Leakage reduction - the volumes of leaks found and fixed

 Our September 2018 results

-The graph below shows the actual amount of water lost from our network in July compared with our plan.
-It’s higher than our annual figure for 2017/18 because leakage levels change throughout the year.
-In some months we expect average daily leakage to be higher or lower than in others.
-Extremely cold or very hot weather can also increase leakage.
+The graph below shows the actual amount of water lost from our network, in September, compared with our plan.
+In some months, we expect average daily leakage to be higher than in others because of the weather or when demand for water is high, and we factor this in to our plans.
+Cold or very hot weather can also increase leakage.

 We fix three different types of leaks: